EGI-Federation/documentation/content/en/internal/configuration-database/service-types/_index.md

 ## Adding new services types

 Please feel free to make a request for a new service type.
-For CUSTOM service types, we would like to make this process as light-weight as possible.
-However, currently all new service type requests need to be assessed by EGI via lightweight review process (by OMB and EGI Ops) so that only suitable types are added to GOCDB and to prevent duplication.
+All new service type requests need to be assessed by EGI via lightweight review process (by OMB and EGI Ops) so that only suitable types are added to GOCDB and to prevent duplication.

 You can submit your request via GGUS to the "Configuration and Topology Database (GOCDB)" support unit.